matthew-brett/curious-git/curious_remotes.rst

     git branch -a -v

-We can set our local master branch to be the same as the remote master branch by doing a merge:
+We can set our local main branch to be the same as the remote main branch by doing a merge:

 .. prizerun::

-    git merge usb_backup/master
+    git merge usb_backup/main

-This does a merge between ``usb_backup/master`` and local ``master``.
-In this case, the "merge" is very straightforward, because there have been no new changes in local ``master`` since the new edits we have in the remote.
+This does a merge between ``usb_backup/main`` and local ``main``.
+In this case, the "merge" is very straightforward, because there have been no new changes in local ``main`` since the new edits we have in the remote.
-Therefore the "merge" only involves setting local ``master`` to point to the same commit as ``usb_backup/master``.
+Therefore the "merge" only involves setting local ``main`` to point to the same commit as ``usb_backup/main``.
 This is called a "fast-forward" merge, because it only involves advancing the branch pointer, rather than fusing two lines of development with a merge commit: